The Poisson Compound Decision Problem Revisited: Choosing the smoothing-parameter by Cross-validation

 \section{Choosing the smoothing-parameter by Cross-validation}

-In practice we need to choose $h$ in order to apply our adjusted Poisson method.
-In this section we will suggest a slightly non-standard way for cross validation.
-It is explained in the Poisson context, and then in the normal context.
+In this section we suggest a non-standard cross validation method, and study its performance.
+This method is explained in the Poisson context, and then in the normal context.
 The same general idea works for other cases where an observation may be factorized, e.g., for infinitely divisible experiments.
 About factorization of experiments, see Greenshtein (1996) and references there.

-A standard situation in cross validation analysis is the following.
-The sample is composed of pairs $Z_i=(X_i,Y_i)$, $i=1,\dots,n$, where $X_i$ is considered as an explanatory variable, and $Y_i$ is the dependent variable.
-We have a class of predictors which depends on a parameter: $\{\delta_h(\cdot;Z_1,\dots,Z_n):\;h\in H\}$.
-Often, every value of $h$ represents a different trade-off between variance and bias.
-The problem is how to select a good value of $h$.
-One approach is based on setting aside a test sub-sample, $Z_{m+1},\dots,Z_n$, say.
-We can construct the predictors $T_h(\cdot,Z_1,\dots,Z_m)$, $h\in H$, and use the test-bed sample for validation, e.g., compute $S(h)=\sum_{i=m+1}^n \Bigl(T_h(X_i; Z_1,\dots,Z_m)-Y_i\Bigr)^2$.
-On the face of it, the Poisson sample we consider does not have this structure.
-There are no explanatory and dependent variables, just one observation, and the observations are not i.i.d., at least not conditionally on $\lambda_1,\dots,\lambda_n$.
-Yet, we can separate the sample to two independent samples.